carlosrberto/lazy-list/README.md

 >**Warning**: This project  is under initial development and is not intended to production use yet.

 ## Why?
-Because `map`, `filter` and `reduce` operations always return a new `Array`.
+Because `map`, `filter` and `reduce` operations always return a new `Array` or depends on previous operations.
 When working with large lists this can be a problem.
-What LazyList do is combine all these operations in a single execution, returning only one final `Array`.
+What LazyList do is combine all these operations in a single execution, returning only one final `Array` or result.

 ## Usage